letoram/tui-bindings/lua/doc/lua-tui.md

 been written to dst.
 When there is data to be read from blobio, the copy has finished or otherwise terminated.

+bgcopy also takes an optional [flag] string.
+If it contains "r" the read end will be kept open after completion.
+If it contains "w" the write end will be kept open after completion.
+If it contains "p" the resulting blobio will be fed progress state on the copy operation.
+These are colon-separated numbers of buffer-size:bytes-since-last:total-bytes.
+These progress values are updated after a certain number of bytes accumulated or time elapsed.

 The read values from blobio behaves a little bit odd in order to not deviate from how it works on the C level or to define a separate userdata type.
 A negative value is written once (then the underlying signalling pipe is terminated) on failure.

+The blobio may be seekable, either relatively through :seek(nbytes) => bool, position on the current position - or absolutely through :set\_position(pos) with pos being bytes from beginning (>= 0) or end (< 0).

+Simplified forms of unlink and remove are also available based on the working directory of the window referenced:

+   local ok, msg = wnd:funlink("myfile")
+	 if not ok then
+	     print(msg)
+   end
+	 ok, msg = wnd:frename("myfile.old", "myfile.new")

 ## Popen